opulencephp/docs/validation.md

 // Specify some error message templates
 $errorTemplateRegistry->registerErrorTemplatesFromConfig([
-    "required" => "The :field input is required", "equals_field" => "The :field input must match the :other input" ]);
+    "required" => "The :field input is required", "equalsField" => "The :field input must match the :other input" ]);

 // Set up our rules